roman-chaban/iMarketplace/README.md

-# iMarketplace Project with React, Redux Toolkit, TypeScript, Vite, Styled-Components, MUI , Swiper.js, React-Loader-Spinner, React Router,  scss.modules.
+# iMarketplace Project with React, Redux Toolkit, TypeScript, Vite, Styled-Components, MUI , Grommet Icons, Swiper.js, React-Loader-Spinner, React Router,  scss.modules.

 1. React: Our project is built on React, a powerful library for creating interactive web interfaces.
 With React, we construct components that are easy to use and reuse, making our code more organized and efficient.